 The extra perks that annual fee credit cards offer can also go a long way in adding value to the card.

 To start, these cards usually offer very high welcome bonuses if you meet a certain spending threshold within a given amount of time.
-The Capital One Venture X Rewards Credit Card, for example, charges a steep $395 annual fee, but you can earn 100,000 bonus miles (worth $1,000 toward travel) if you spend at least $10,000 within six months of account opening, or about $1,667 per month.
-Just remember, these welcome bonuses are one-time offers, so they won’t add any value after the first year.
+The Capital One Venture X Rewards Credit Card, for example, charges a steep $395 annual fee, but you can earn 75,000 bonus miles (worth $750 toward travel) if you spend at least $4,000 within three months of account opening.

 But other benefits can help you maximize value long-term.
 Often, credit cards with annual fees come with perks to use toward travel — like credit toward TSA PreCheck or Global Entry, complimentary airport lounge access, and travel protections.
 Others may offer discounts from brand partners, like Lyft or Uber, or special entertainment perks — like access to ticket presales, and cardmember exclusive events.